 When the 1997 Asia Crisis struck, Thailand had $914 million in gold reserves, which had been reduced to $713 million by the following year.
 Since then, Thailand has been gradually increasing its gold reserves.

-The dollar value of the country’s gold holdings peaked in 2012 at US$ 8.8 billion, and currently stands at approximately US$ 6.4 billion.
-Thailand has continued to add to its reserves, so the drop in the dollar value is more a result of a lower gold price, than gold sales on the part of the Thai government.
-Thailand is obviously in a vastly stronger position today than in the run up to the Asia Crisis.
+The dollar value of the country’s gold holdings currently stands at approximately US$ 14.4 billion, which is the highest it has ever been.
+Thailand has continued to add to its reserves, and is obviously in a vastly stronger position today than in the run up to the Asia Crisis.

 GDP GROWTH A country’s GDP (Gross Domestic Product) is typically calculated by totalling all the goods and services produced by that country in a single year, although some organisations use the cumulative annual incomes of

 THE THAI BAHT AN OVERVIEW Investing in Thai Baht The relative strength of any national economy will typically have a bearing on the strength of its currency.
 Many of the economic factors discussed above